hl7dk/kl-gateway-rehab/input/pagecontent/index.md

 ##### Attributes
 * A FSIII intervention code
+* A delivery type code that express whether the intervention is delivered in a group or individually
 * The time where the intervention was granted
 * The time where the intervention was stopped
 * A reference to the citizen